 Combine Construction Expertise & Business Acumen

-A bachelor’s degree in construction management from Florida Tech leads to an exciting and dynamic career.
-Rather than working in a narrowly defined path such as architecture, civil engineering or finance, men and women in construction immerse themselves in the complete lifecycle of a project, from planning through completion.
+A bachelor’s degree in construction management from Florida Tech can lead to an exciting and dynamic career.
+Rather than working in a narrowly-defined path such as architecture, civil engineering or finance, those working in construction management immerse themselves in the complete lifecycle of a project, from planning through completion.
 Construction managers coordinate activities on a wide variety of projects, working with architects and engineers, bankers and finance experts and product suppliers.
 They ultimately control the building process, managing laborers and interacting with clients at completion.
 The range of projects spans all types of construction from highways, commercial buildings and homes to critical infrastructure such as bridges and water treatment plants, to name a few.
 The construction manager’s sought-after expertise lies in the ability to organize, lead, and manage people and processes to meet deadlines, budgets and customer expectations.